DBIx::DataAudit - summarize column data for a table

 dbh

 Database handle.
-If missing, hopefully you have specified the dsn
+If missing, hopefully you have specified the dsn.

 dsn

 DSN to use.
-Can be omitted if you pass in a valid dbh
+Can be omitted if you pass in a valid dbh instead.

 column_info